ClosingBracket/osv/README.md

 ./scripts/setup.py
 ```

-TODO: Extract the details about Debian, etc into a separate Wiki page and reference it.
+The ```setup.py``` recognizes and installs packages for number of Linux distributions including Fedora, Ubuntu, Debian, LinuxMint and RedHat ones (Scientific Linux, NauLinux, CentOS Linux, Red Hat Enterprise Linux, Oracle Linux).
+Please note that only Ubuntu and Fedora support is actively maintained and tested so your milage with other distributions may vary.

-### Building OSv kernel and creating images
+## Building OSv kernel and creating images

 Building OSv is as easy as using the shell script [build](https://github.com/cloudius-systems/osv/blob/master/scripts/build)
 that orchestrates the build process by delegating to the main [makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile)